DUI Law | Criminal Defense Law

 Driving Under the Influence (DUI): CVC 23152

-If you are arrested for a DUI, you have ten days from the date of your arrest to contact the Department of Motor Vehicle (DMV) to request a DMV Hearing.
-If you fail to do so, then your license will be suspended after thirty days automatically.
-The DMV Hearing simply focuses on whether you were driving a vehicle, whether the police had a lawful reason to stop your vehicle, and whether your BAC is .08 or higher.
+If arrested for DUI, you have ten days from your arrest to request a DMV Hearing.
+Failing to do so will result in an automatic license suspension after thirty days.
+The DMV Hearing focuses on whether you were driving, whether the police had a valid reason to stop you, and whether your BAC was .08 or higher.

 Reckless Driving: CVC 23103

-For person to be convicted of violating CVC 23103, the prosecution/DA must prove the following:
+For a person to be convicted of violating CVC 23103, the prosecution/DA must prove the following:

 1. You Drove a vehicle on a highway/street/ in an off-street parking facility); AND